daveartstuff/forever_test/README.md

-# fftest
+# Forever Fund
-FundTest - this is the test git courtest of Odin project.
+The Forever Fund is a radical way of rescuing and rewilding land.